benmbutler/powdR/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-The was 1 NOTE:

-* Maintainer: 'Benjamin Butler <benjamin.butler@hutton.ac.uk>' New submission

-This is a new submission

 ## Downstream dependencies
 There are currently no downstream dependencies for this package